 Coordinating Ventilation: Supporting Extinguishment and Survivability

 Ventilation can make or break the outcome of a fire.
-Successful execution requires the comprehension of how it works and the precautions that must be taken to ensure our actions are well coordinated and achieve their intended outcome.
-This program examines ventilation and its relationship with fire behavior, firefighting operations, and victim survivability to identify how the tactic impacts the fireground.
-By incorporating previous experiences as well as data from current research, the common pitfalls and misconceptions are addressed to reduce potential errors and avoidable losses.
+Successful execution requires the comprehension of how it works and the precautions to take to ensure your actions are well coordinated and achieve their intended outcome.
+This program examines ventilation and its relationship with fire dynamics, firefighting operations, and victim survivability to identify how the tactic impacts the fireground.
+By coupling past experience with the latest research and rescue data, the common pitfalls and misconceptions are addressed to reduce potential errors and avoidable losses.
 A set of guiding principles and practices is provided to establish an operational baseline.
-The framework is universal and can be applied to any environment, from rural to urban communities.
+The framework is universal and can be applied to any environment--from rural to urban communities.
 With a functional understanding of ventilation and the methodology for its execution, participants can more consistently make the right call for their fireground.